Astroo18/BotnetOpenRedirect/README.md

-The usage of this script is pretty easy, first of all you
+The usage of this script is pretty easy, first of all you need to do some Google Dorking by using